lykimq/manage-expense-urweb/README.md

 - no receipt upload
 - no email notifications
 - no search, reporting, export, or admin tooling
-- no fancy frontend behavior
+- no rich SPA-style UI (forms and tables only)
 - no ownership rule yet on "employee can only open their own expense detail URL"
 - small JS helper (`src/static/bfcache.js`) is still needed for browser BFCache behavior